The Dark Side of the Moon

 The Apollo mission of the USA No. 8, 10, 11 13,16 and 17 of the USA flew by the far side of the moon and photographed this side.

-China followed the Soviet and her mission Chage 4 landed on the far side of the moon in 2019 and followed by another in 2024.
+China came next.
+Her mission, Chage 4 landed on the far side of the moon in 2019 and followed by another in 2024.

 The far side in the prime location for placing a Radio telescope because this side is shielded from the radio noise from the Earth.

 India is the latest county successfully landed their craft Chandrayaan 3 in 2023 in a difficult spot on the north pole of dark side of the moon.
-It discovered presence of water in the form of permanent ice.
+The mission discovered presence of water molecule in the ice in the shade.
+It also found evidence of Sulfur but no hydrogen molecules.
+The presence of sulfur means, the surface of the moon came from larval core of the earth like planet.
+A much thicker layer of Charged Particles surrounds the moon.

 In recent years a great competitive rivalry between nations grew to make a permanent base in the moon.
 The goal is not only scientific but also gain access all the untapped minerals and energy for building colony in other planet in the future.